01 May Kawai Digital Pianos – REVIEW | $700-$15,000 | 18 Models Update

 The average acoustic grand piano that has its action setup correctly has a key weight movement on middle C of approx 55 grams so that the key can move down quickly but yet respond correctly so that your hands, fingers, and wrists do not become fatigued.
 On the ES520 the down-weight on middle C is 56 grams of static touch-weight, which is nearly perfect.

 You can feel that sensation in a real grand piano but only playing at very slow speeds.
-In a digital piano, in our opinion that feature is really not necessary for most people and it is only a simulation and not actually real so there is still something missing in that “escapement feature.”
-But the ES520 doesn’t have it so you don’t have to worry about it and your playing will still be perfect.
+In a digital piano, in our opinion that feature is not as necessary not necessary for most people and it is only a simulation so not actually real.
+But the ES520 doesn’t have it so you don’t have to worry about it and your playing will still be impressive.

 There is one more important ingredient to any good digital piano and that is “ease of use” and being intuitive to operate.
 Pretty much all digital pianos take a little bit of time to figure out but some of them are really just not user friendly and take way too much work to operate and use.
 The ES520 is the opposite of that with easy to reach control buttons that feel good to the touch and a larger easy to see OLED display screen located in the center of the control panel.